 "I had cataract surgery which was performed by Dr. Hartzell.
 This was my final appointment to check the outcome of my procedure.
 This appointment was with Dr. Bonner.
 I would highly recommend The Eye Center.
 Very professional but also personable and caring.
 Dr. Bonner takes his time when he examines my eyes.
 I think he enjoys his work.
 My vision is improved to the point that I only need glasses for reading."- H.B. / Google / Jun 16, 2023

 What to Expect

 Your cataract surgery will most likely be performed at our outpatient surgical facility in Allenwood, which holds accreditation with the AAAHC (Accreditation Association for Ambulatory Health Care).
 Before the procedure, we will go over what you can expect from treatment in terms of your results, the rate your vision may improve, and recovery details.
-Since each patient is different, procedure outcomes vary person-to-person.
-The majority of patients are happy with their results and the success of their surgery, and they often experience better vision than what they had in the past.
 You will receive mild sedation for your surgery.
 You will receive numbing drops in your operative eye and your eye will be dilated for surgery.
 The surgery is completed usually in less than 15 minutes.
 During your surgery your cloudy lens is removed and replaced with a clear lens.
 Your artificial lens will not degrade, the results from your procedure are long-lasting.
+Since each patient is different, procedure outcomes vary person-to-person.
+The majority of patients experience clearer vision within a few days of their procedure and are happy with their results and the success of their surgery.
 However, some patients will still develop PCO (posterior capsule opacification) in the months or years following their cataract removal, which will create cloudy, blurred vision once more.
 Thankfully, PCO is quickly and easily treated with a procedure known as a YAG laser capsulotomy.

 Follow-Up for cataract surgery